BrandonCorey/js_129/Review.md

   - The `super` keyword can be used within the constructor to invoke the constructor of the super type
 - Instance methods can be defined directly inside of the class
 - Class syntax uses the `extends` keyword to create sub-types that inherit from the super

+**Differences from normal Constructors**
+- The function prototype is not enumerable for es6 classes
+- The `new` keyword must be used when calling constructor with classes
+- Class syntax has a `constructor` method that is automatically called when `new` is used
+- Methods can be defined directly inside of class
+- Static proeprties can be defined directly inside of class
+- `extends` keyword allows you to set function `prototype` of class to inherit from another class
+- `super` keyword allows you to call super type function on objects instantiated with sub-class
+- Class declaratins are not hoisted
+- Prototype property of a class cannot be reassigned

 ```javascript
 class Inventory {
   constructor() {}